-- All girls in grades 1-8 must wear a dress or skirt that covers the knee when standing and sitting, and is designed for modest appearance - Tight or form-fitting skirts are not permitted - Slits in a skirt may not be open above the knee - Girls are permitted to wear leggings or tights under their skirts but these should not compromise or substitute for the appropriate length of the skirt - Girls may not wear pants (other than leggings) under a skirt or dress - Girls must wear a shirt with sleeves reaching the halfway point between the elbow and the shoulder.
-Capped sleeves or sleeveless shirts are not allowed - See-through, net, and tight-fitting tops (such as spandex) may not be worn.
-Girls may not wear low-cut necklines below the collarbone. - No straps may show from under a shirt - Students are not permitted to wear make-up, such as eyeshadow or lipstick
+- A dress or skirt that covers the knee when standing and sitting, and is designed for modest appearance. - No tight or form-fitting skirts. - Slits in a skirt may not be open above the knee. - Girls are permitted to wear leggings or tights under their skirts, but these should not compromise or substitute for the appropriate length of the skirt. - No pants (other than leggings) under a skirt or dress. - A shirt with sleeves reaching the halfway point between the elbow and the shoulder.
+Capped sleeves or sleeveless shirts are not allowed. - No See-through, net, and tight-fitting tops (such as spandex). - No low-cut necklines below the collarbone. - No straps may show from under a shirt. - No make-up, such as eyeshadow or lipstick.